MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/application-development/sdk/reactnative/index.md

    >Note: This command is not required from react-native 0.60.

-3. For iOS only, install the newly added MobileFirst Pods
+3. For iOS only, install the newly added MobileFirst Pods.

    ```bash
    cd ios && pod install